yiichou/Trace.alfredworkflow/readme.md

     # e.g.
     IChou ALL=NOPASSWD: /usr/sbin/networksetup
     ```
-    > Remeber the file `/etc/sudoers/` must end with a empty line!!
+    > Remeber the file `/etc/sudoers/` must be end with a empty line!!

 2. re-link the scripts of trace